Moyo-tech/sudoku_solver/README.md

 - If it is not safe to assign a value in a position then we backtrack `sudoku[row][col] = 0 ` to the previous position the previous value we assigned and try other numbers this helps to save time

+## Efficiency of the Algorithm

+In this section, we will be analysing the efficiency of the algorithm we used while implementing our project: The Backtracking Algorithm and the choice of Data Structure which is Recursion.

+- Time Complexity:
+The time complexity applied in this algorithm is `O (n ^ m) `where the range of possibilities for each grid (that is, 9 in the algorithm) is n, whereas the number of blank spaces is m.
+Designing a grid size of N*N where N is 9, a perfect square, the recurrence equation is denoted as:
+                                  T(M) = 9*T(M-1) + O (1)                         { for N, when M = N*N and T(N) is the running time of the solution}
+ Solving the recurrence by the backtracking algorithm from a single blank slot yields O(9^M).

+ The logic behind this is that If there is only a single unoccupied slot, the program has n number of options to consider, and it must, in the worst-case scenario, exhaust them all.
+If there are two empty spots, the program must consider n different options for the first spot and n different options for the second spot for each of the first spot options.
+If there are three places, it has to consider n different options for the first one.

+ Each of these options finally result in a puzzle with two vacant locations and `n*n` possible solutions.
+Additionally, our algorithm executes a depth- first search through all possible solutions of the puzzle by checking for each number from one to nine for the number of squares that need to be filled.
+It initially checks whether or not it is okay to assign a number to a square and in the case that the number assigned is right, further possibilities are checked with the next column.

+ However, before actually assigning a number, we confirm that the same number is not present in the current row, column or 3 by 3 square. in the case that the assignment made was not right, backtracking is performed to check for the next value for a current empty cell and if none of the no.s between 1-9 lead to a solution, the program returns false.
+The depth of the graph in this case is the no. of squares that need to be filled and with a depth of m and corresponding branch factor of n, determining a solution has a worst case of O (n ^ m).

+- Space Complexity
+The Data Structure that we used in our algorithm in recursion (Recursive Backtracking).
+Ideally, the recursion stack, which is N*N levels deep, and in which case we used a 9*9 int array to store all elements of the sudoku, is utilized as an auxiliary space.
+In the case of our 9*9 sudoku puzzle, all the 81 cells must have assigned valid values, but only one cell is filled at each level.
+As a result, the space complexity is O(M).